Ringbone: Treatment

-Interleukin-1 receptor antagonist protein (IRAP) blocks IL-1 from binding to tissues and inhibits the damaging consequences of IL-1.

-Microcurrent technology: Tissue, including muscle, tendons, ligaments, skin and bone, is formed from a large mass of similar cells that perform specific functions.
-These cells use tiny sequences of electric current, measured in millionths of an amp, to organise, monitor and regulate a stable state within the body.

-When there is injury, damage or disease to a tissue, there is disruption to the normal electrical current within the cells and things fail to work properly.
-By introducing the correct sequences the body's natural electric circuitry is replicated and kick starts and accelerates normal functioning.

 Prognosis

-If the ringbone is close to a joint, the prognosis for the horse's continued athletic use is not as good as if the ringbone is not near a joint.
+The prognosis for continued athletic use is not as good for articular ringbone as it is for non-articular reingbone.
 Ringbone that is progressing rapidly has a poorer prognosis as well.

 Horses that are not performing strenuous work, such as jumping or working at speed, will probably be usable for years to come.
 However, horses competing in intense sports may not be able to continue at their previous level, as their pastern joints are constantly stressed.